The Complete Guide to Writing an ATS-Optimized Resume in 2026

 - 15+ years or executive level: Two pages, possibly three for C-suite or academic CVs.
 Focus on the last 10-15 years.
 Older roles can be condensed to one line each.

-The most important factor is not page count β it is density of relevant information.
-A tight one-page resume with 5 quantified accomplishments outperforms a two-page resume filled with duty descriptions.
-ATS systems do not penalize length, but human recruiters spending 6 seconds per resume will not reach page two unless page one hooks them.
+The most important factor is not page count — it is density of relevant information.
+A tight one-page resume with 5 quantified accomplishments is clearer than a two-page resume filled with duty descriptions.
+ATS systems do not penalize length, but busy recruiters reviewing a large stack will not reach page two unless page one hooks them.

-ConnectsBlue's templates are designed to present information at optimal density.
-The AI analysis flags sections that are too sparse or too verbose, helping you find the right balance regardless of your experience level.
+ConnectsBlue's templates are designed to present information at useful density.
+The resume check flags sections that are too sparse or too verbose, helping you find the right balance regardless of your experience level.

 Key Takeaways